christyquang/christyquang.github.io/_posts/2024-05-26-things-i-wish-i-knew-before-visiting-japan.md

 - Dinner @ Gyukatshu Kyoto Katsugyu - Kyoto Station
 - Uniqlo shopping

+Growing up, my family rarely ate out and operated under a very minimalistic lifestyle.
+We literally would bring basically our entire kitchen when going on roadtrips so eating out is somewhat foreign to us.
+However, food is so cheap in Japan that it wasn’t that big of an impact to eat out for every meal.

+I found “A Happy Pancake” from one of my friends and we ate there for brunch.
+I’ve attempted making Japanese soufflé pancakes at home which were somewhat of a success, but these were the professional ones that I needed to try.
+The wait was a little long because of the line and the time the chefs took to make each dish with care.
+I ordered some matcha brown sugar pancake dish which was really good and just the right quantity because I hit my sugar quota at the end. `Rating: 8.5/10`

+Nishiki Market is a popular tourist attraction that is essentially a fish market with lots of shops and street food.
+Since we had just eaten, we didn’t really buy that many snacks but we did try these mochi strawberries since the strawberries rizzed me up.
+A little on the expensive side but the strawberries were SO GOOD.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/blogs/japan/happypancake.JPG" class="img-fluid rounded z-depth-1" zoomable=true %}